lithnet/access-manager-docs/help-and-support/advanced-help-topics/creating-an-entra-app.md

 # Step 1: Configure a new application in Entra ID

 1. Log into portal.azure.com with administrative credentials, select `More services` and select `Microsoft Entra ID`
-2. Select `App registrations` and click `New application registration`
+2. From the left hand menu, expand `Manage`, select `App registrations` and click `New registration`
-3. Enter `Lithnet Access Manager` or another suitable application name, and select `Accounts in this organizational directory only (This org only - Single tenant)` as the supported account type
+3. Enter `Lithnet Access Manager` or another suitable application name, and select `Accounts in this organizational directory only (Single tenant)` as the supported account type
 4. Click `Register`
 5. Take note of the `Application ID` value, this is our `client ID`
-6. Save the settings
-7. Take note of the Directory/Tenant ID from the main application page
+6. Take note of the Directory/Tenant ID
-8. From the `Certificates and secrets` page, click `new client secret`, give your secret a name, and then take note of the value provided.
+7. From the `Certificates and secrets` page, click `new client secret`, give your secret a name, and then take note of the value provided.

 If you want to enable user authentication via OIDC, then you'll also need to complete the following steps
 1. From the left-hand menu, click `Manage` then `Authentication`.
 Click `Add a platform`.